Douglas Deslauriers for Richmond

 Views

-Richmond should grow its housing stock in order to provide more affordable homes, maintain or increase school enrollment, and allow seniors to age in place.
+Richmond should grow its housing in order to provide more affordable homes, maintain or increase school enrollment, and allow seniors to age in place.
 More housing will help reduce the tax rate for existing houses.
 Lower housing prices and rents will allow young families and entry-level workers to live in Richmond, which our schools and businesses need.

 Commitment